Getting kids to eat vegetables (especially toddlers!) can be tough.

 Bottom line- remember.. “monkey see, monkey do” and keep experimenting until you find what sticks!

-What are your best tips for getting kids to eat vegetables?
+What are your best tips and tricks for getting kids to eat vegetables?
 Pop them in the comments for other mamas to read!

 Pin for later?